 Student Loan Debt

-Student loan debt is taken on by people ostensibly to pay for school and the other costs associated with trying to earn a degree of some sort.
+People take on student loan debt to cover the expenses associated with pursuing a degree of some sort, including school fees and related costs.
 This includes room and board, textbooks, food, etc.

-This means that the liability for the debt would fall to the person in whose name the loan was taken out.
-If the loan was utilized in a way that benefited both spouses then a Court may order both parties to bear some degree of responsibility for paying that debt.
+This implies that the person who took out the loan in their name would bear the liability for the debt.
+If the loan benefited both spouses, a court may order both parties to share some degree of responsibility for repaying the debt.

 An example of a use of that student loan that could stand to benefit both parties would be the purchase of a vehicle that both parties drove during the marriage.
 This “dual” use of the loan money could establish the debt as community rather than separate in nature.